 Explanation for the table:

 Domain Name – this is your website name displayed in the browser window.
-You must register your domain name to keep it for yourself.
+You must register your domain name to own it.
 There are different services online to help you find available domain names: 1) free domain name generators like NameMesh, Nameboy, LeanDomainSearch, and 2) help with registration (domain name registrars, e.g., Domain.com, Bluehost.com).
 Prices for a domain name registration starts from $0.99 per year and might go up to $22.99 per year depending on the chosen domain name extension.
 That is, if you do not choose something like VacationRentals.com that costs millions of dollars.
 Hosting companies might provide a free domain name registration as a part of their service.

 SSL certificate – this is a secure socket layer that encrypts sensitive data on your website.
 This certificate is a must for commercial websites where data, such as customer name and credit card info, are processed.
 SSL certificates are provided by special certification authorities on a paid basis (GeoTrust.com, NameCheap).
 Pricing starts around $7.88 per year per certificate.
 This website gives a good overview of SSL pricing by different providers: SSL2Buy.
 Some hosting companies might provide free SSL as a part of their service.